-An ideal company is the one whose demand either grows over the years or remains constant, at the very least.
-It is, however, almost impossible to find a stock as solid as the one we’re going to tell you about.
+An ideal company is one whose demand either grows over the years or remains constant, at the very least.
+It is, however, almost impossible to find a stock as solid as the one we will tell you about.
 Most people stray farther away, searching for an ‘ideal stock’ while overlooking the best option lying right in front: The food sector.

 Premium Brands Holdings Corp owns a diverse portfolio of premier specialty food manufacturing and unique food distribution companies with operations in Canada and the United States.
 It employs 11,676 employees and operates in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, Nevada, and Washington State.

 Premium Brands is involved in specialized food production, premium food distribution, and wholesale enterprises.
 Specialty Foods, Premium Food Distribution, and Corporate are the company’s business segments.
 The Specialty Foods segment includes the company’s specialty food production industries, which account for roughly two-thirds of total revenues; the Premium Food Distribution sector comprises the firm’s distribution and wholesale businesses; the Corporate sector encompasses the company’s head office activities, including its accounting and information management.
 In addition, it is divided into two geographical segments: the United States and Canada.

 Premium Brands has earned the reputation of being a “serial buyer” since it has made almost two acquisitions per year starting from the year 2006.
 Consequently, the company’s earnings have been rapidly expanding, so much so that its CAGR (compound annual growth rate) has been more than 50% during the previous five years.